 As a drummer, reflects versitality, performing within jazz and creative music, collaborating on very diverse musical projects; from jazz and popular music, to Argentine folk music, avant-garde, free and conducted improvisation (Butch Morris' conduction technique).

-Nurtures his artistic practice and work with this openness in music, using it as a means to develop a sound and language of his own.
+Nurtures his artistic practice and work with this openness in music, using it as a mean to develop a sound and language of his own.

 As a composer he explores the relationship between jazz, improvisation, poetry and folklore music, creating sound landscapes that evoke complex yet visceral emotions.